-In the 1970s, the French government intended to pass a law that would have reduced the number of municipalities by 20 percent through mergers.
+ber of municipalities by 20 percent through mergers.
 Mayors massively blocked the reform and only a few mergers took place, reducing the number of municipalities by only 3 percent.
 Following this failure, the government decided to pivot toward promoting the creation of a new administrative structure: intermunicipal communities.
 When entering an IC, the municipality does not disappear as in mergers; it continues to exist under a new level of local governance.
-The mayor and municipal council stay in place, but the municipality has to share some public services with the other municipalities that are part of the same community.
+The mayor and municipal council stay in place, but the municipality has to share some public policies with the other municipalities that are part of the same community.

 By law, intermunicipal communities are in charge of "territory and economic development"; that is, urban planning and the promotion of local businesses.
-Since the 1980s decentralization laws, French municipalities are in charge of building permits, and must produce a planning and development plan (plan local d'urbanisme).
+Since the 1980s decentralization laws, French municipalities are in charge of building permits and urban planning.
+Municipalities can control their housing supply by including restrictive regulations as part of their planning and development plan (plan local d'urbanisme) or by choosing not to establish any planning document at all, in which case housing development is strictly limited to projects considered as serving the municipality interest by the municipal council.
 Once a municipality is part of an IC, local planning becomes subject to guidelines set by the community.
 In the most stringent case, the IC issues a housing plan (plan local d'habitat or PLH) detailing where and how much to build in each member municipality.
 While the PLH is mandatory only for the largest ICs, many adopt it voluntarily and it covered 65 percent of the French population in 2011.
-ICs that do not issue a PLH can still set urban planning guidelines through the territorial coherence plan (schéma de cohérence territoriale) or the intermunicipal development plan (plan local d'urbanisme intercommunal).
+ICs that do not issue a PLH can still set urban planning guidelines through the territorial coherence plan (schéma de cohérence territoriale or SCOT) or the intermunicipal development plan (plan local d'urbanisme intercommunal or PLUi).
+Overall, more than 90 percent of ICs in 2014 had at least one type of planning document that they can use to overrule municipal regulations (BANATIC, 2014).